seb-oss/thumbs-up/README.md

 3. step inside the container
 4. run `npm start` / `npm e2e-test`

+### Mocking github

+When running the tests it is sometimes practical to mock the github endpoint.
+This is done with the nock npm package and is enabled with the `mockGithub` in settings.js

 ## Integration with your webpage

 1. Create an [Oauth app](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).